 What is CBT for Trichotillomania?

-When the behaviour we engage in, in response to negative thoughts and emotions, provides relief, it positively reinforces this behavioural response the next time we have a similar experience.
-For example people with trichotillomania often report feeling a sense of release from stress or anxiety while engaged in hair pulling.
-Hair pulling therefore becomes a learned response to events or situations that elicit stress or anxiety.
-This then sets in motion an undesirable cognitive behavioural cycle.
+Hair pulling arises in response to negative thoughts and emotions and it provides relief from them.
+The relief many experience from hair pulling helps maintain the behavior regardless of its unintended effects.
+Hair pulling, therefore, becomes a learned response to events or situations that elicit stress or anxiety.
+In some cases, hair pulling can arise as a response to traumatic memories too.
 The goal of CBT for trichotillomania is therefore to help you unlearn the reaction of hair pulling in response to certain stimuli, and to replace it with more acceptable alternatives.

 Does CBT work for trichotillomania?